Key dates in the career of ex-Nissan Chairman Carlos Ghosn

 Feb.
 28, 2019: Hironaka’s team requests Ghosn’s release on bail.

-March 6, 2019: Tokyo court approves the bail request.
+March 6, 2019: A court approves the bail request.
 Ghosn posts bail of 1 billion yen ($8.9 million) and is released from detention.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.